History of the Friends of Shrewsbury Park

 - Held public meetings

-- Produced regular newsletters
+- Produced regular newsletters – now using other media

 - Dug a soakaway in Dothill to stop the large puddle that was causing access problems

 - Planted native bulbs supplied by Parks Dept, RBG

 - Liased with RBG to get fencing renewed, including a gate, to provide access from the Clothworkers Estate 2016

 - Fundraised and obtained grants for a drinking water fountain installed near car park entrance 2017

 - Worked with 10th Royal Eltham Scouts to plant a hedgerow and bulbs along the railings across from Dallin Road 2018

 - Helped Beaver and Cub Scouts to get permission from Parks Dept to use an outdoor space for some of their activities 2019

 - Supported annual Yogathon for Greenpeace 2017, 2018, 2019